 - Students must get approval from the College Board Services for Students with Disabilities before they can use accommodations while taking AP Exams or the SAT, PSAT/NMSQT, or PSAT 10.

 - Working with your child’s school is the fastest and easiest way to request accommodations.
-See the top 5 reasons to work with the school.

 - Request accommodations early.
 The approval process can take up to 7 weeks.
 See deadlines for accommodations requests.